The Cornwall We Want

 Dangerous delusions

-by Realist, almost 4 years ago
+by Realist, over 4 years ago

 Too many of these posts hanker after a return to post-WW2 rural life, without tourists and second home owners.
 This is dangerously delusional.
 The Council can pander to these populist views or provide realism and help enable a better economic environment.